zino-hofmann/graphql-flutter/README.md

 ## About this project

-GraphQL brings many benefits, both to the client: devices will need less requests, and therefore reduce data useage.
+GraphQL brings many benefits, both to the client: devices will need less requests, and therefore reduce data usage.
 And to the programer: requests are arguable, they have the same structure as the request.

-This project combines the benefits of GraphQL with the benefits of `Streams` in Dart to deliver a high performace client.
+This project combines the benefits of GraphQL with the benefits of `Streams` in Dart to deliver a high performance client.

-The project took inspriation from the [Apollo GraphQL client](https://github.com/apollographql/apollo-client), great work guys!
+The project took inspiration from the [Apollo GraphQL client](https://github.com/apollographql/apollo-client), great work guys!

 ## Installation